derekb/assert-retry/README.md

 BTW, it is recommended to extract the Supplier variable to a method, in order to help with code reuse.

 Then we have our assertion method.
-It reads very much like a JUnit/Hamcrest assertThat assertion.
+As you can see, it reads very much like a JUnit/Hamcrest `assertThat` assertion.
 In this case it's asserting that the expected text message will be received within 10 attempts.
 After each failing attempt, it will wait for 5s, and then try again.